hardin47/website/Math58/Notes/01-intro.md

 * In an **observational** study, the researchers observe both the explanatory and the response variable without interfering in how the data arise.

-Remembering the types of variables in most studies, we add one more category of variables: a **confounding** variable:
+The three most important types of variables in most studies, include the variables which are part of the model and then one more category of variables, **confounding**:

-* **Explanatory variable** is one that is a potential explanation for any changes (here smoking level).
+* **Explanatory variable** is one that is a potential explanation for any changes (e.g., smoking level).
-* **Response variable** is the measured outcome of interest (here lung cancer).
+* **Response variable** is the measured outcome of interest (e.g., lung cancer).
 * **Confounding variable** is a variable (typically not measured!) that is associated with both the explanatory and response variables.

 ### Example: Hand Writing & SAT Scores^[@iscam, Inv 3.3]